 There are three types of onions grown for bulbs.
 They are short-day, intermediate-day, and long-day onions.

-The type gives us an idea on the amount of daylight needed for the onion to start producing its bulb.
+These three types each give us an idea of the amount of daylight needed for the onion to start producing its bulb.

 Short-day varieties start producing their bulbs when they receive between 10 and 12 hours of daylight.
 Intermediate-day varieties need between 12 and 14 hours of daylight.
 And long-day varieties need between 14 and 16 hours of daylight to start growing their bulbs.